Table of Contents

 Reading is an important aspect of life and learning although very many refuse to engage in this mentally enthralling exercise.
 If reading on its own can be vigorous to some, what then can we say of facts?
 We all want to know the truth—separating facts from fiction but, how can we do it especially these days when lies and fake news are more popular and spread faster?
-How do you become a fact-checker who verify every piece of information you consume?
+How do you become a fact-checker who verifies every piece of information you consume?

 1. Find the Evidence